All About Desktop Publishers

 - Create special effects such as vignettes, mosaics, and image combining, and add elements such as sound and animation to electronic publications.

-Qualities of a Desktop Publisher
+Skills Needed to be a Desktop Publisher

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.